gruberdev/tf-free/README.md

 ## Objective

-> **The creation of all resources avaialble in free-tier plans offered by major cloud providers.
+> **Creating and managing all avaialble resources offered by major cloud providers in free-tier plans.
 Terraform is as the main tool used for creating, managing and providing access to these resources in a simplified and centralized manner.**

 ## Motivation